mesegur1/bar_crawl_data/README.md

 ## Dependencies
 1. Pytorch
     1. I used a CUDA enabled implementation for faster processing
+2. TorchHD
+    1. Library for HDC stuff
-2. Sklearn
+3. Sklearn
-3. Matplotlib
+4. Matplotlib
-4. Torchmetrics
+5. Torchmetrics
-5. Tqdm
+6. Tqdm
     1. For progress bars
+7. RcTorch

-I also included RcTorch for the RCN implementation, but it had bugs with the CUDA mode, so I fixed them and included the library in this project under rctorch_mod/
+    1. The official RcTorch library for the RCN implementation has bugs with the CUDA mode, so I fixed them and included the library in this project under rctorch_mod/
+    2. You should still install the official version to get all the dependencies installed

 You need to put a copy of all_accelerometer_data_pids_13.csv in the data/ folder.
 It was too big to add to Github.